Nerexbcd/bcdShockPanel/README.md

-# bcd_Shock_Ext
+# bcdShockPanel
-A Extension Platform for know Shock Platforms like PiShock and OpenShock
+A Extension Platform for the Shock Platforms PiShock